euanwielewski/uci-bank-marketing-app/README.md

 NOTE: The model, categorical feature encoder and numerical feature scaler are pulled from an S3 bucket, so it might take some time for the app to spin up when running locally.

-## Post to app API
+## Post to API

-The app accepts JSON in the format:
+The app API accepts JSON in the format:

 ```
 data = [{"age": 17,